Las Vegas attack could leave uninsured Canadian victims with large bills

 Braden Matejka from Lake Country, B.C., has also started a GoFundMe campaign with a goal of $25,000, saying on the page that the money will help cover his required time off work and other recovery costs after being shot in the back of the head.

-Victims may also find help from a general GoFundMe campaign started by Las Vegas's county, which has already raised more than US$9 million, though it does not specify how much, if any, will go to Canadians.
+Victims may also find help from a general GoFundMe campaign started by Las Vegas's county, which has already raised more than US$9-million, though it does not specify how much, if any, will go to Canadians.

 Canadian travel health insurance policies generally have at least a million dollars of coverage, said Will McAleer, president of Canada's Travel Health Insurance Association.